 Cinema Palettes on Instagram.
 Launched in October 2016, @cinema.palettes explores the use of colour and contrast in film, music videos and television.
 Check out Instagram @cinema.palettes here

-Colour and contrast can play key roles aesthetics.
-Directors use colour, contrast and saturation as well as colour placement to strategically convey symbolism, support character development, enhance mood and themes, signal tension and reinforce plot lines.
+Colour and contrast can play key roles beyond aesthetics.
+Film makers use colour, contrast and saturation as well as colour placement for a range of reasons.
+Specifically, to convey symbolism, support character development, enhance mood and themes, signal tension and reinforce plot lines.

-Whilst we may not always notice colour and contrast in film, a lack of visual cohesion in respect to these can lead to cognitive dissonance that may undermine or negatively impact viewer response.
-Check out all the latest cinema palettes at Instagram @cinema.palettes
+Whilst we may not always notice colour and contrast in film, a lack of visual cohesion can lead to cognitive dissonance that may undermine or negatively impact viewer response.
+Check out all the latest cinema palettes at Instagram @cinema.palettes here

 La La Land (2016).
 Damien Chazelle’s film is a visual and auditory feast.
 An unlikely romantic musical comedy-drama that focuses on the Hollywood dream, colour and contrast play starring roles from the riveting opening scene through to the end.
 Saturated primary and secondary colours feature in the opening scene and are repeated throughout many of the film’s scenes.
 These unadulterated, full-chroma colours hint at the artificial nature of Hollywood but also reflect the undiluted hope of young actors and musicians trying to make it in Tinseltown.
 Saturated colours flood our view of the party scene and the Hollywood sets as we wander through them with the main characters, Mia and Sebastian.
 Caravaggio-style strong light-dark contrast is used effectively but sparingly to highlight the connection between Mia and Sebastian, and draw attention to the haunting Jazz piano melodies played by Sebastian.
 Night scenes are drenched with moody blues, a visual reference to the close connection between the Blues and Jazz music.
 The brightness of the colourful opening scenes begins to fades imperceptibly into slightly more muted colours for the closing scenes as Tinseltown dreams segue into reality.